This policy is valid from 10 February 2017

 This blog is a personal blog written and edited by me.
 For questions about this blog, please contact Rachel{at}cravingsomecreativity{dot}com.

 This blog has posts that may contain affiliate links.
 These links are provided for products I use and/or endorse.
-I may receive a tiny commission in the event of a purchase.
 Website costs are often hundreds of dollars per year.
 This is in order to keep hosting and other costs low so that I can continue to provide tutorials and project ideas at no cost to the reader.

 This blog also accepts forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
 This blog abides by word of mouth marketing standards.
 I believe in honesty of relationship, opinion and identity.
 The compensation received may influence the advertising content, topics or posts made in this blog.
 That content, advertising space or post will be clearly identified as paid or sponsored content.